 Watch Video – How to Freeze a Row on Google Sheets (Lock a Row in Google Sheets)

-You may want to freeze/lock rows in Google Sheets to keep a row on top if you’re working with a large dataset that requires you to scroll up and down a lot.
+You may want to freeze or lock rows in Google Sheets to keep a row on top if you’re working with a large dataset that requires you to scroll up and down a lot.

-Freezing rows at the top would make those rows visible all the time so that you never lose a track of what column represents what metrics. this can help you be more efficient Read on to find out how to freeze a row in Sheets.
+Freezing rows at the top would make those rows visible all the time so that you always keep track of what column represents what metrics.
+This can help you be more efficient.

 How to Freeze a Row on Google Sheets